ssagear/photoeccentric/docs/source/index.rst

 photoeccentric has its documentation hosted on Read the Docs.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including :ref:`installation` of the project.

 .. note::